Main Content

 Metro East Criminal Justice Experiential Learning Program

-Third-year SIU law students live and take classes on the Southwestern Illinois Justice and Workforce Development Campus while working at various state and federal offices.
+Third-year SIU Simmons law students live and take classes and study in the Metro East while working at various state and federal offices.